Chart Color Schemes

 Coombs's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Coombs demonstrates excellent health outcomes with low prevalence of common conditions across all ages.
-Approximately 63% of Coombs' total population of 4,103 has private health cover, compared to the Australian Capital Territory's 70.6% and Australia's national average of 55.3%.
-Mental health issues and asthma are the most prevalent conditions, affecting 7.4% and 6.1% of residents respectively.
+Coombs' health outcomes data shows excellent results with very low prevalence of common health conditions across all age groups.
+The rate of private health cover is exceptionally high at approximately 63% of the total population (4,072 people), compared to 70.8% in Australian Capital Territory and a national average of 55.7%.
+Mental health issues and asthma are the most common medical conditions, affecting 7.4% and 6.1% of residents respectively.

-81.5% of residents report no medical ailments, compared to 80.0% in the Australian Capital Territory.
-As of 2021, 3.8% (246 people) of Coombs' population is aged 65 and over.
-Seniors' health outcomes align with those of the general population.
+A significant majority, 81.5%, report being completely clear of medical ailments, compared to 80.0% in Australian Capital Territory.
+The area has 3.8% (244 people) of residents aged 65 and over.
+Health outcomes among seniors are particularly strong, aligning with the general population's health profile.

 Frequently Asked Questions - Health